exercism/v3/languages/csharp/exercises/concept/regular-expressions/.meta/design.md

 - `strings`
 - `arrays`
 - `for-loops`

-Other prerequisites will depend on the story.
+- `verbatim-strings`
+- `string-interpolation`

 ## Representer

-Examine the extent to which regex patterns can or in fact need to be normalize/d [analyzer][analyzer].
+Examine the extent to which regex patterns can or in fact need to be normalized [analyzer][analyzer].

 [representer]: https://github.com/exercism/csharp-representer